zaheenrahman/Clinicians-NPI_RestAPI_Python_Flask_React/README.md

 ### Installation

-1. Clone the repository: git clone
+1. Clone the repository: git clone!

 2. Navigate to the project directory: cd main